-It is the Firm's policy that remuneration practices do not reward failure and that we do not incentivise poor conduct.
-To ensure this is not a practice in our severance payments, we have a framework that we utilise to define payments that may be made in the event of an employee leaving including maximum amounts that can be paid.
-This framework includes assessment of financial and non-financial criteria and ensures we comply with local laws and practices.
+It is the Firm's policy that remuneration practices do not reward failure and do not incentivise poor conduct.
+To ensure this is not a practice in its severance payments, the Firm has a framework that is utilised to define payments that may be made in the event of an employee leaving including maximum amounts that can be paid.
+This framework includes assessment of financial and non-financial criteria and ensures compliance with local laws and practices.